 Probably you are experiencing a lot of stress these days.
 How could you not?
 Between a global pandemic and the economy crashing, our finances are affected, our work and social life too, and the worst is a lack of certainty about everything.

 It’s different for each of us.
-Some of us have underlying issues and are at risk.
-Some of us are essential workers exposed daily to this corona virus.
-Some are on EI, and many of us are self-employed and struggling.
+Some of us have underlying issues and are at risk, exposed daily to this corona virus, and many of us are self-employed and struggling.

 Life is always uncertain.

 We are not safe and stable at the best of times.
 You may lose your job, have to move, or split with your partner.
 Our children struggle, our relatives die, we get injured or ill- we’re not safe at any time.

 Many of these fears live under the surface and we maintain an illusion of safety until it’s front and center- like now.

 As a spiritual seeker you believe that abundance and prosperity are a mindset, that the Universe backs us.
 We want the freedom to fail or thrive on our own terms.
 In our present situation, we can only keep Stress and Overwhelm down for so long.